 Sarcoma cancer makes up just 1% of adult cancers.
 Even the most common types of soft-tissue sarcoma are considered rare cancers.
-Our doctors care for more adult cases of soft-tissue sarcomas than most other centers in Texas.
-Our exceptional expertise offers you improved chances for success.
+Our doctors care for more adult cases of soft-tissue sarcomas than most other centers in Texas, offering exceptional expertise close to home.

-You have access to some of the leading minds in musculoskeletal oncology close to home.
-Our doctors have the latest cancer therapies (including advances first explored in our own laboratories) at their fingertips.
-While our shared goal is freeing you from disease, we never forget the person behind the diagnosis.
+Here, you have access to some of the leading minds in musculoskeletal oncology.
+Our doctors have advanced cancer therapies (including treatments first explored in our own laboratories) at their fingertips.

 Find out more about our sarcoma cancer program.